NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/ActiveViewport/README.md

 ## Objective

 1) Track the currently manipulated viewport by the user in a parameter in the Slicer logic.

 2) Add a colored border to the viewport (2D, 3D, Plot, Table, etc...)

 ## Approach and Plan

-1) Design the solution,
+1) Design the solution

-2) Implement it,
+2) Implement it

 3) Get feedback.

 ## Progress and Next Steps